Albert Johnson Walker: Transfer to Canada

+Parole

+In February 2024, Walker was denied day parole, despite a recommendation by Correctional Services Canada, because the Parole Board of Canada said there were "...concerns with how you presented the index offences to your community parole officer while on day parole.”
+Walker had been allowed out for 60 days for an unsupervised course in 2023.
+Walker is barred from working in the financial industry and from contacting his ex-wife and his victims.

 Media

-In 1998 a book detailing the story of Albert Walker, A Hand in the Water: The Many Lies of Albert Walker, by award-winning Toronto Star journalist Bill Schiller, was published by HarperCollins.
+In 1998, two books were published detailing the story of Albert Walker.
+Toronto Star journalist Bill Schiller wrote A Hand in the Water: The Many Lies of Albert Walker, while Toronto Sun journalist Alan Cairns wrote Nothing Sacred: The Many Lives and Betrayals of Albert Walker.

-Also in 1998, a second book detailing Walker's story, Nothing Sacred: The Many Lives and Betrayals of Albert Walker, by award-winning Toronto Sun journalist Alan Cairns, was published by McClelland-Bantam, Inc.
+In 2000, the episode "Time Will Tell", of the series Forensic Files, details the investigation of Ronald Platt's murder and the capture of Albert Walker.

+In 2000, a theatrical play by Peter Colley, Stolen Lives, The Albert Walker Story, was performed at the Blyth Festival in Blyth, Ontario.

-A made-for-TV movie AKA Albert Walker documenting Walker's crimes and eventual arrest was released in 2002.
+The 2002 made-for-TV movie, AKA Albert Walker, documents Walker's crimes and eventual arrest.

-In 2002, Walker's wife, Barb (née MacDonald), authored a book entitled Dancing Devil - My Twenty Years with Albert Walker, detailing her life with Walker leading up to his departure from Canada.
+In 2002, Walker's ex-wife, Barb Walker, self-published a book entitled Dancing Devil: My Twenty Years with Albert Walker, detailing her life with Walker leading up to his departure from Canada with their daughter.

-A documentary detailing the crime called Interpol Investigates - Body Double was made by National Geographic.

-A Forensic Files episode titled "Time Will Tell" details Ronald Platt's murder investigation and Albert Walker's capture.

-A theatrical play by Peter Colley, Stolen Lives, The Albert Walker Story, performed at the Blyth Festival in Blyth, Ontario in 2000.
+In 2005, the episode "Body Double", of the documentary crime series Interpol Investigates, detailed the murder investigation.

-The background behind Walker's arrest in England was featured in an episode called "The (Almost) Perfect Murder" in the documentary series Real Crime.
+In 2007, the episode "The (Almost) Perfect Murder", of the documentary series Real Crime, examines the background behind Walker's arrest in England.

 In 2010 British soap opera Coronation Street aired a storyline that bore a striking resemblance to the Albert Walker/Ronald Platt murder, in which character John Stape, after being struck off the Teaching Register for kidnapping a school girl, steals the identity of a former colleague, Colin Fishwick, to once again gain employment as a teacher.
 Fishwick had emigrated to Canada, allowing Stape to freely assume his identity.
 But Fishwick chose to return to the UK, uncovering Stape's deception and ultimately dying during a confrontation with Stape.
 Although Stape was not directly responsible for Fishwick's death (Fishwick had been beaten savagely by another man just days before their confrontation and had succumbed to his injuries), Stape chose not to report the death.
 He knew he could easily be shown to have a motive for murdering Fishwick and buried his body in a construction site instead.

+In 2025 Canadian Broadcasting Corporation's (CBC) podcast "Uncover" presented this story in Season 32: Sea of Lies.